 Quality Glasses & Contact Lenses

 Here at Wasatch Vision Center we believe in quality, you get what you pay for.
 We offer quality frame brands, with warranties and top of the line lenses to best suit your vision needs.
 We also carry the top contact lens brands that have the most success with comfort and vision.
 That way you can be confident that you are wearing lenses you can trust and won't cause issues.
+Also we now do specialty scleral contacts for complicated fits for patients with keratoconus and other corneal diseases.

 Ocular Disease Management